Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 callbacks - if we don't, then the callbacks will not be recognised, causing the entire ``PlaceOrder`` transaction to fail.

-The intention behind notifying the recipient of a token transfer is to ensure that the recipient is capable of handling the token ownership.
-For instance, if someone were to transfer tokens to the ``HelloWorld`` contract in the first section, the tokens would be locked forever, because the ``HelloWorld`` contract is incapable of doing anything with the tokens.
+Token contracts notify the recipients of token transfers because such notifications adds an extra safeguard against the risk of transferring tokens to a contract that is unable to deal with token ownership.
+For instance, if someone were to transfer tokens to the ``HelloWorld`` contract in the first example in this section, then the tokens would be locked forever because the ``HelloWorld`` contract is incapable of doing anything with the tokens.

 Our exchange is only capable of dealing with tokens for which there is